knuesel/typst-minideck/themes/metropolis.typ

 // This doesn't work in a heading show rule when margins are given in ems,
 // as the heading size is typically different from the initial page text size
+// XXX move some of this to layouts
 #let top-bar(cfg, it) = context layouts.slide-bar(
   dy: -util.context-margins().top,
   style: (fill: cfg.colors.fg),